mitrid-labs/mitrid-core/README.md

 ## Install

-To install the mitrid-core library, add in your Cargo.toml:
+To install the Mitrid Core library, add in your Cargo.toml:

 ```toml